 “Temporary Construction Trailer/Office” means a temporary modular building, owned and operated by the contractor that is less than 1,000 square feet and only placed for the duration of the project.
 Trailers meeting this definition (except where medical services are provided) are exempt from this rule.
 Trailers not meeting this definition will be considered as a modular building and permitted as such.

-“Third-Party Inspector” means building inspectors who have been qualified by the Division to perform third-party inspection services in accordance with Article 10.1 of this rule.

 “Total Project Valuation” means the construction cost of the project including materials and labor, for which the permit is being issued, such as electrical, gas, mechanical, plumbing, equipment, and permanent systems.
 Such valuation will be calculated using one of the following two methods:

-For additions to, or new construction of, previously unlicensed Health Facility space, construction cost is calculated based on a per square foot cost using the International Code Council's Building Valuation Data Square Foot Construction Cost Table published February 2013.
+For additions to, or new construction of, previously unlicensed Health Facility space, construction cost is calculated based on a per square foot cost using the International Code Council's Building Valuation Data Square Foot Construction Cost Table published February 2023 (Copyright 2023 by the International Code Council, Inc. Washington D.C.).
+No later amendments to or editions to the Cost Table are included.
+The Division will maintain an electronic copy of this document, which is available for public inspection during regular business hours.
+Interested parties may inspect the referenced incorporated document and/or obtain certified copies of the document for a reasonable fee by contacting the Fire and Life Safety Section Chief at the Division, 1697 Cole Blvd., Lakewood, CO 80401 and/or the State Depository Libraries.
+A copy of the document is available directly from the organization originally issuing the document: The International Code Council Regional Office Bookstores, reached by calling 888-ICC-SAFE (888-423-7233) or by the ICC website.

 For all other projects, construction cost is equal to the cost of the project as demonstrated by detailed estimates provided by the Business Entity.